Albury - North

 Residential development activity is lower than average in Albury - North according to AreaSearch's national comparison of local real estate markets

-The average value of new dwellings developed is $432,000, aligning with broader regional development trends.
-In FY-26, $13.6 million in commercial development approvals have been recorded, indicating balanced commercial development activity.
-Compared to the Rest of NSW, Albury - North has about half the rate of new dwelling approvals per person and ranks among the 55th percentile of areas assessed nationally for new dwelling approvals.
+The average construction cost value of new homes during this period was around $266,000, which is below regional norms, suggesting more affordable housing options for purchasers.
+In FY2026, there have been approximately $13.6 million in commercial approvals, indicating steady commercial investment activity in the area.
+Compared to the rest of NSW, Albury - North has about half the rate of new dwelling approvals per person and ranks among the 55th percentile of areas assessed nationally.

-The new development consists of approximately 86.0% detached houses and 14.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers with an emphasis on detached housing.
-There are roughly 296 people per dwelling approval in Albury - North, indicating a low density market.
-Future projections suggest that Albury - North will add around 2,503 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+New development in Albury - North consists predominantly of detached houses (86.0%) with a smaller proportion of attached dwellings (14.0%), preserving the area's low-density nature and attracting space-seeking buyers.
+The location has approximately 296 people per dwelling approval, further indicating a low-density market.
+Future projections suggest that Albury - North will add around 2,355 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development